phuntime/phuntime/README.md

 **make & docker & linux/osx/anything that can handle all makefile instructions required for builds & development.**

-### Makefile instructions overview

-``make build-aws-dev``

-This command builds all AWS Lambda runtimes and test functions which can be deployed to AWS.

-___
-``make build-sam-runtimes``

-The same as above, but this one is dedicated for AWS SAM.
-Builds runtimes and test functions which can be tested locally.

----
-``make run-aws-local``

-Runs AWS SAM which allows you to test your builds.
-**``make build-sam-runtimes`` must be called before this one.**
----
-``make cleanup``

-Performs a cleanup and remove all build artifacts and cache from project directory.

 ### Run Unit Tests

 ``vendor/bin/phpunit``